owid/co2-data/README.md

 We will continue to publish updated data on CO2 and Greenhouse Gas Emissions as it becomes available.
 Most metrics are published on an annual basis.

 A [full codebook](https://github.com/owid/co2-data/blob/master/owid-co2-codebook.csv) is made available, with a description and source for each variable in the dataset.
+This codebook is also included as an additional sheet in the XLSX file.

 ## Our source data and code